quii/learn-go-with-tests/reflection.md

 }
 ```

-The test should now be passing.The next thing we'll need to do is make a more specific assertion on what our `fn` is being called with.
+The test should now be passing.
+The next thing we'll need to do is make a more specific assertion on what our `fn` is being called with.

+## Write the test first
+## Try to run the test
+## Write the minimal amount of code for the test to run and check the failing test output
+## Write enough code to make it pass
+## Refactor